 - an adoption caseworker to present and advocate on behalf of the adoptive family to selection committees

-- caseworker to review child file and help adoptive families understand what it all means
+- caseworker to review child file and answer adoptive family’s questions

 - online support groups

-- monthly support group moderated by an adoption caseworder offered to families
+- monthly support group moderated by an adoption caseworker offered to families

 - post adoption support

 Do I have to pay the foster-adopt program fee annually?

 No. The program fee is a one-time fee for each adoption placement.
 If you are not matched with a child or sibling group after one year, the fee carries over to the next year.